-A variety of topics fundamental to managing a greenhouse will be addressed in this course.
-The overall operation of a green house facility including types of structures, heating/cooling options, lighting, insect/disease management, watering methods, and equipment will be examined.
-Restricted to students admitted to the following program(s): 10-001-1 Landscape Plant Turf Mg
+The course will explore the overall operation of a greenhouse facility including types of structures, heating and cooling options, lighting, insect and disease management, watering methods, and equipment.
+Student will focus on a particular plant area (flowers, herbs or vegetables) and order plant material for the annual plant sale.
+Marketing of the crop will be required for the sale.

+Restricted to students admitted to the following program(s): Landscape Plant Adv Pl, Landscape Plant Turf M